Keywords are Zombies. Topics are Cheetahs.

 Furthermore, do not make the mistake of simply crunching your desktop website down into a mobilized version.
 While the value and quantity of your content are still important on mobile, your website’s visual hierarchy should be different on mobile because you have a shorter amount of time to capture and sustain your mobile visitor’s attention.

-You can accomplish this on the mobile-version of your website by prioritizing your Unique Selling / Value Proposition above the fold, delivering greater context between your visitors’ search queries and your page’s Title and Meta Tags, consolidating the quantity of copy and thereby using larger font sizes, compressing images to enhance loading times… and there’s more where that came from, trust me.
+You can accomplish this on the mobile-version of your website by prioritizing your Unique Selling / Value Proposition above the fold, delivering greater context between your visitors’ search queries and your page’s Title and Meta Tags, consolidating the quantity of copy and thereby using larger font sizes, compressing images to enhance loading times… and there’s more where that came from, trust me (and we’ll share that with you during the free consultation).

 2. Start Performing, Prioritizing Topical Research